 ELIZABETH S. ACTON.
-Ms. Acton, 62, has served as a director of the Company since May 2012.
-From 2002 through April 2012, Ms. Acton was Executive Vice President and Chief Financial Officer of Comerica Inc., a financial services company.
-Prior to joining Comerica, Ms. Acton was Vice President-Treasurer at Ford Motor Company, where she had responsibility for worldwide automotive and financial services treasury activities.
+Ms. Acton, 65, has served as a director of the Company since May 2012.
+Prior to her retirement in April 2012, Ms. Acton was Executive Vice President Financial (from 2011 to 2012) and Executive Vice President and Chief Financial Officer from (2002 to 2011) of Comerica Incorporated, a financial services company.
+Prior to joining Comerica, Ms. Acton held a variety of positions at Ford Motor Company from 1983 to 2002, including Vice President and Treasurer from 2000 to 2002 and Executive Vice President and Chief Financial Officer of Ford Motor Credit Company from 1998 to 2000.
 She is an Independent Trustee of the Fidelity Fixed Income and Asset Allocation Funds.
-Ms. Acton received a Bachelor's degree from the University of Minnesota and a Master of Business Administration degree from Indiana University.
+Ms. Acton received a Bachelor's degree from the University of Minnesota and a Master of Business Administration degree in Finance from Indiana University.

 Ms. Acton has over 35 years of financial management expertise as well as significant experience as a finance executive for two public companies.
-We believe Ms. Acton's finance and accounting expertise will be valuable to the Company in many respects, including as Chair of our Finance Committee as well as compliance with our obligations under various regulatory requirements for financial expertise on the Board of Directors and Audit Committee.
+We believe Ms. Acton's finance and accounting expertise is valuable to the Company in many respects, including as Chair of our Finance Committee, as well as compliance with our obligations under various regulatory requirements for financial expertise on our Board of Directors and Audit Committee.

 LAURENT ALPERT.
-Mr. Alpert, 67, has served as a director of the Company since February 2002.
-Mr. Alpert is a partner in the international law firm of Cleary, Gottlieb, Steen & Hamilton.
-He joined Cleary, Gottlieb in 1972 and became a partner in 1980.
+Mr. Alpert, 70, has served as a director of the Company since February 2002.
+Mr. Alpert is a Senior Counsel of the international law firm of Cleary, Gottlieb, Steen & Hamilton.
+He joined Cleary Gottlieb in 1972, and was a partner from 1980 until his retirement in November 2016.
 He received his undergraduate degree from Harvard College and a law degree from Harvard Law School.
-Mr. Alpert is also a member of the Board of Directors of the International Rescue Committee, a non-profit organization providing relief and resettlement services to refugees.
+Mr. Alpert is also an overseer of the International Rescue Committee, a non-profit organization providing relief and resettlement services to refugees.

-Mr. Alpert brings to our Board of Directors over 40 years of experience practicing law with one of the world's pre-eminent law firms and over ten years' experience on our Board of Directors.
+Mr. Alpert brings to our Board of Directors over 40 years of experience practicing law with one of the world's pre-eminent law firms and over 14 years' experience on our Board of Directors.
 He has substantial experience representing companies in a broad range of industries.
 In light of the regulatory environment in which the Company operates and the continued emphasis on corporate governance, ethics and compliance for public companies, Mr. Alpert's experience, training and judgment are deemed to be of significant benefit to the Company.

 BRIAN C. BEAZER.
-Mr. Beazer, 78, is our Non-Executive Chairman and has served in that role and as a director of the Company since its IPO in 1994.
+Mr. Beazer, 81, is our Chairman Emeritus and has served as a director of the Company since our IPO in 1994.
+Mr. Beazer served as our Non-Executive Chairman of the Board from 1994 until February 2015.
 From 1968 to 1983, Mr. Beazer was Chief Executive Officer of Beazer PLC, a United Kingdom company, and then was Chairman and Chief Executive Officer of that company from 1983 to the date of its acquisition by Hanson PLC in 1991.
 During that time, Beazer PLC expanded its activities internationally to include homebuilding, quarrying, contracting and real estate and generated annual revenue of approximately \$3.4 billion.
 Mr. Beazer was educated at the Cathedral School, Wells, Somerset, England.
-He is a director of Beazer Japan, Ltd., Aeromet Inc., Seal Mint, Ltd., and Numerex Corp. and is a private investor.
+He is a director of Beazer Japan, Ltd. and Seal Mint, Ltd. and is a private investor.